cds-snc/gcds-docs/src/en/components/header/design.md

 ### Include optional elements in your header

-- Consider using the [top navigation]({{ links.topNav }}) for services and websites that need a dedicated primary navigation.
+- Consider using the [top navigation]({{ links.topNav }}) for:
+    - services and websites that need a dedicated primary navigation.
-- Use the top navigation on Canada.ca pages when the service or product is self-contained and targets an internal audience, **like GC Design System**.
+    - services or products that are self-contained and targets an internal audience, like GC Design System.
+- Consider using the account button for account-related actions, like “Sign in” or “Sign out”.